-- b) The backlog of current deferred maintenance projects is included in the 2018 campus Facility Condition Assessment report.
+b) The backlog of current deferred maintenance projects is included in the 2018 campus Facility Condition Assessment report.
 The report is located on Ferris' website on the Physical Plant's page under Planning Documents.
-The University maintains a comprehensive facilities assessment database that identifies the deferred maintenance costs for each building. - c) Ferris continues to expect significant return on planned capital expenditures. - d) Ferris continues to upgrade its technology infrastructure.
-This includes conventional network infrastructure, wireless capacity, and capacity for additional online learning. - e) Ferris currently offers twelve Bachelor's, six Master's, one Doctorate and 18 certificates online.
-For fall 2019, the count of students enrolled in programs that are presented entirely online was 1,345.
-Many courses at Ferris are presented in a hybrid format, which requires some attendance on campus, but where the majority of the work is completed online.
+The University maintains a comprehensive facilities assessment database that identifies the deferred maintenance costs for each building.

+- c) Ferris continues to expect significant return on planned capital expenditures. - d) Ferris continues to upgrade its technology infrastructure.
+This includes conventional network infrastructure, wireless capacity, and capacity for additional online learning. - e) Ferris currently offers 12 bachelor, 6 master, and 1 doctoral program-along with 18 certificates online.
+For fall 2020, the count of students enrolled in programs presented entirely online totals 3,394.
+Many courses at Ferris are presented in a hybrid format, which requires some attendance on campus, with most of the work completed online.
 Ferris plans to accommodate growth in online offerings which will continue to evolve.
-The proposed Center for Virtual Learning is a critical component of this online future.
-However, in doing so, we also recognize that hands-on instruction in some career-oriented academic disciplines is not suited to distance learning technologies at this time.

-- f) Ferris major maintenance items in excess of \$1 million include (but are not limited to): - Automotive Technology Center.
+The proposed Center for Virtual Learning remains a critical component of this online future.
+However, in doing so, we also recognize that hands-on instruction in some career-oriented academic disciplines is not suited to distance learning technologies at this time. - f) Ferris major maintenance items in excess of \$1 million include (but are not limited to): - Automotive Technology Center.
 This facility was constructed in 1956 and requires a major renovation to keep pace with the electrical and digital nature of the profession.
 The University funded and completed Phase 1 of a \$1.5 million investment three years ago for South Wing improvements to faculty offices, classroom enhancements, and a modern fuels lab. - Center for Athletics Performance.
 Fundraising is underway for a \$9.0 million addition to and partial renovation of our Sports Complex.
 The strength and conditioning space in the Sports Complex is undersized and underequipped, and in many cases is less than our student athletes used in high school.
 This project also includes an expanded women's volleyball arena and renovation to outdated locker room facilities. - Hagerman Pharmacy Building.
 This building was constructed in 1972.
-Phase 1 renovations will be completed in Fall 2019.
-A second phase, supported by a capital fundraising campaign, is planned for approximately 2021. - Information Technology.
+Phase 1 renovations were completed in Fall 2019.
+A second phase, supported by a capital fundraising campaign, is planned for 2021. - Information Technology.
 Information technology is primarily located in the West Building, a structure completed in 1952, which has a facility condition index of 72.1%, the second poorest on the Big Rapids campus.
 Current plans are to construct a new building of 18,500 sq. ft. and to raze the current building.
-Estimated cost for this project is \$7 million with construction beginning during 2020. - Kendal HVACR.
+Estimated cost for this project is \$7 million with construction to begin during 2021. - Kendal HVACR.
 The Kendall College of Art Design Fountain Street Building in Grand Rapids consists of two structures that have been combined together.
 One half of this building uses a refrigerant, R22, that will be phased out in 2020 because of environmental concerns.
 This requires a complete replacement of the HVACR and associated systems.
-The estimated cost for this project is \$4.1 million and the intent is to begin renovation in 2020. - Miller Hall.
-Miller Hall is a residence hall constructed in 1953.
-Plans are to renovate the community shared spaces in this facility in a similar fashion to the work completed on Clark Hall during summer 2018.
-The estimated cost of this project is \$2 million and the intent is to do this renovation during summer 2020. - Rock Dining Facility.
-This building has not been updated since a major renovation in 2009.
-The intent is to accommodate persons with food allergies and sensitivities.
-The estimated cost of this project is \$1 million with construction to begin in 2020. - g) Ferris is in its third, five-year (FY18-FY22) capital renewal and deferred maintenance plan and has approved funding for the first three years to date.
+The estimated cost for this project is \$4.1 million and the intent is to complete renovation in 2021. - g) Ferris is in its fourth of a five-year (FY18-FY22) capital renewal and deferred maintenance plan and has approved funding for the first three years to date.
 Annual funding includes \$1,800,000 annual general fund support and \$700,000 annual housing and dining funds, for a planned combined total over five years of \$12,500,000.